If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 - Limit processed foods, sugary drinks, and excessive amounts of saturated and unhealthy fats during your eating window.

-- If you have diabetes, be aware of the potential for low blood sugars and monitor your blood sugar frequently as you get started with this new eating pattern.
+- If you have diabetes, be aware of the potential for low blood sugar.
+Monitor your blood sugar frequently as you start this new eating pattern.

 Do you tend to have low blood sugars during exercise?
-One of the biggest benefits about this eating pattern is how much it helps with blood sugar control during morning exercise.
+This eating pattern helps with blood sugar control during morning exercise.

 Exercising while fasting also means your body will burn fat for fuel instead of glucose.
 Avoiding low blood sugars and burning fat – sign me up please!